tenx96/pretty-express-deprecated/README.md

   }
 ````

-> you can also pass multiple middlewares like this
+> you can also pass multiple middlewares.
+They will be executed in order of their indexes.

 ````typescript